CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the Mg isoelectronic sequence

 \subsection{\ion{Ca}{ix}}

-The previous CHIANTI model was extended, with the complete set of 283 levels up to $n=5$, but DW CE rates.
-Autoionising levels were also present.
+{The previous CHIANTI model contained complete set of 283 levels up to $n=5$, but DW CE rates. } Autoionising levels were also present.
 We have retained the lowest 220 bound states of the Fern{\'a}ndez-Menchero et al. model.
 Experimental energies are taken from the previous CHIANTI version.